psnakhwa/Responder_Slack_Bot/DESIGN.md

 [E1] No such file exists in the repository.
 ```
 ```
-Use Case: Provide list of issues that are due to be solved in the next given number of days 1 Preconditions
+Use Case 3: Provide list of issues that are due to be solved in the next given number of days 1 Preconditions
   Manager must have Slack and github tokens on the system.
 2 Main Flow